kruti1028/Statistical-Modelling_project/README.md

 ## Project/Goals
 I extracted data about each bike station from the City Bike API.
 Specifically, I obtained information such as the station location, name, and the total number of bike slots available.

 Subsequently, I analyzed the categories available from the Yelp and Foursquare APIs to identify the types of Points of Interest (POIs) that were likely to impact bike traffic.
-Based on my analysis, I selected categories of drink and dining which is situated in Toronto, Ontario.
+Based on my analysis, I selected categories of drink and dining which are situated in Toronto, Ontario and I only found 669 stations in Toronto.
 Using the Foursquare and Yelp APIs, I retrieved data for these POIs within a 1000-meter radius of each bike station.
 After retrieving the data, I performed data cleaning to remove duplicates.
 For every bike station, I calculated the total count for each category as well as the overall count across all types.
 To facilitate understanding and analysis, I generated graphical representations of this data.
 Additionally, I developed a statistical model.